 Second, in reviewing the legislative background, the purpose of 922(g)(9) was to bar domestic abusers convicted of garden-variety assault or battery misdemeanors, just like those convicted of felonies, from owning guns.
 The Court noted that 35 jurisdictions defined a 922(g)(9) misdemeanor offense to include the reckless infliction of bodily harm and construing the statute to exclude crimes committed recklessly would substantially undermine the purpose of the provision.
 Additionally, because the Model Penal Code had taken the position that the mens rea of recklessness should generally suffice to establish criminal liability and states incorporated the Model Penal Code view into misdemeanor assault and battery statutes, Congress must have known it was sweeping in some persons who had engaged in reckless conduct.

 In Texas, an Assault Bodily Injury charge may be alleged as an intentional, knowing, or reckless act.
 Anyone charged with a family violence or domestic violence charge in Texas should fully understand the repercussions of a plea before pleading to an assaultive charge against a family member.
-To hire our attorneys to represent you against a family violence charge, call us at (817) 203-2220.
+To hire our attorneys to represent you against a family violence charge, call us at (817) 203-2220 or reach out online.